paperswithcode/torchbench/README.md

 The benchmarking pipeline is as follows:

 1. The ImageNet validation dataset is loaded, if it doesn't exist locally it wil be downloaded
-2. Data is split into batches and transformed using the specified (or default) `input_transform`s
+2. Data is split into batches and transformed using the specified (or default) `input_transform`
 3. Transformed data is sent to the GPU device, and then passed into the model as the only parameter
-4. The output is captured and if any `output_transform`s are specified they are applied to the output
+4. The output is captured and if any `output_transform` are specified they are applied to the output
 5. The transformed output is compared with the labels from ImageNet and Top 1 and Top 5 accuracy calculated

 Once the benchmarking is complete, the results are printed to the screen (and when run on sotabench.com automatically stored in the database).